 The method we looked at previously was traditional, where you start with research and a blank sheet of paper and end up with a completed persona.
 This works well, but it’s definitely not suited to the way everyone.

-It’s great for getting started, and it’s a both visual and tactice approach, allowing for more lateral thinking.
-Ideas start to flow and this gives you the means to capture them all, however wild they might be, so that you can then distil them to a final initial version.
+It’s great for getting started, and it’s a both visual and tactile approach, allowing for more lateral thinking.
+Ideas start to flow and this gives you the means to capture them all, however wild they might be, so that you can then distill them to a final initial version.

 I’ve even used this process purely with images.
 Instead of using words as a start, you can take a bunch of magazines and online sources and identify images which speak to each section of the empathy map.